-The Citizens Telecommunications and Technology Advisory Board was established in 1995 by Seattle Municipal Code (SMC) 21.60.060.
+The Community Technology Advisory Board was established in 1995 by Seattle Municipal Code (SMC) 21.60.060.
 It is composed of 10 members - six appointed by the Mayor and four appointed by the Council.
 Two members represent specific constituencies: education and public access to telecommunications.
 The remaining members serve at large.
 All serve staggered two-year terms.
-In addition, CTTAB has a young adult "Get Engaged" Program representative, who serves a one year term.
-The Get Engaged position is appointed by the Mayor, and is part of the six appointments.
+In addition, CTAB has a young adult "Get Engaged" Program representative, who serves a one-year term.
+The Get Engaged position is appointed by the Mayor, and is one of six appointments.
 The Board members have opted to share some contact information.
 Use the ContactUs page for general questions or communications to the Board.

 Ben is very interested in the role that technology plays in our educational system and in our lower-income and immigrant communities.
 He is a technology entrepreneur and the owner of Faster Campaigns and of Upwards Technologies, providing web site and database consulting for local non-profit and political organizations.
 He's worked with the Downtown Seattle Association and Pride Foundation among others.
 He previously worked as a Development Lead at Microsoft and also volunteered at 826 Seattle to help kids with their math and science homework.
 He is a graduate of Bates College.

 Term Expires: 1/1/2016 | Position: At Large | Appointed by: Mayor

 Contact: email Ben Twitter: @benkrok | LinkedIn